 The lodgepole forest and the grass are quite welcoming for a stroll or a more strenuous hike.

 Please don't forget to ask the rangers before going on the trail, or at least look for any warnings and notices.

 If you can, join a ranger-led activity in the area, especially if you're traveling with kids and they're on a mission to get the Yellowstone Jr. Ranger patch.

-Even more pictures of Yellowstone's West Thumb Basin!
+Even More Pictures of Yellowstone's West Thumb Basin!

-If you haven't visited this amazing spot in the park yet, I hope these will make you add it to your Bucket List!
+If you haven't visited this amazing spot in the park yet, we hope these will make you add it to your Bucket List!

 Questions?
 Comments?
 Let me know what you think!